January 22-24, 2026

 You can also book a room by calling (843) 802 -2700.
 Be sure to mention you are with the PSSCA Conference or the group code “90A”.

 In the evening, make sure you take time to relax and enjoy the surrounding area.
 There is so much to do on Hilton Head Island.
 Visit the Tanger Outlets for shopping at places like Ann Taylor, Coach, LOFT Outlet, or Pandora.
 Or you can visit Shelter Cover Harbor & Marina for shopping and dining on the water.
-Eat at the French cage, Bistro 17, or ELA’S On The Water for award-winner views and fresh seafood.
-Shelter Cove also has shopping at places like A&M Provisions, an upscale food market, and Nash Gallery for handcrafted jewelry, blown glass, ceramics, and furniture.
+Eat at the Hilton Head Social Bakery, Bistro 17, or ELA’S On The Water for award-winner views and fresh seafood.
+Shelter Cove also has shopping at places like Neptune’s Niche for gifts and souvenirs, and Nash Gallery for handcrafted jewelry, blown glass, ceramics, and furniture.
 Hilton Head Island has a variety of options for your entertainment.

 We hope this conference will educate and equip you to do your job well, and we also hope you will take advantage of the wonderful ways you can relax and be refreshed!